Posted by Dr. Bon Blossman on Jul 20th 2018

 It's best to give the free invitation with the full character list (it's a free download on every game's page under 'helpful links').
 The invitation usually directs the guests to our free pre-game site where they can view the trailer, synopsis, read about the characters (and with some games, I've included more backstory for super sleuths), get costume suggestions, etc.

 Most games will have pre-game tasks to accomplish before the party.
-This starts the clock of your mystery game, as the characters usually did something in the timeline prior to the party that is included in the story.
+This starts the clock of your mystery game, as the characters usually did something in the timeline before the party that is included in the story.
 Again, the pre-game tasks are not mandatory, but we highly suggest taking advantage of all pre-game activities to maximize the experience.

 I hope these seven myth debunks helped you understand more of how to host a mystery party.
 If you ever have any questions, you can view our FAQ on My Mystery Party here: https://www.mymysteryparty.com/how-to-host-faq/